|

 persons, (c) undertaking all cases of deserving people not

-eligible for consideration by the Board of Guardians.
+eligible for consideration by the Board

 -

-Hebrew Educational Society (founded
+Hebrew Benevolent Educational Society

 1851).
 In 1874, objects described to assist necessitous children to obtain education to

 provide them with books and clothing, apprenticeship.
-In 1896/1900
+In 1896, the

 objects were to pay all necessary support of the Hebrew schools and

-to apprentice Jewish children leaving school.
+to apprentice Jewish children leaving school and subsequently the

 -